 Google itself has also backed up these points: “There is almost nothing a competitor can do to harm your ranking or have your site removed from our index.
 Your rank and your inclusion are dependent on factors under your control as a webmaster, including content choices and site design”.
 (You can find this on Google webmaster FAQ).
 It thereby follows that nothing that is beyond your control as webmaster can harm your search engine ranking and inbound links are beyond the webmaster’s control.

-You may, of course, be penalized for illegitimate external linking.
+You may, of course, be penalised for illegitimate external linking.
 It is strongly advised that you do not link to any website or group of sites that may be involved in shady or unethical search practices.
 If you do, you could end up on Google’s blacklist and ruin your SEO strategy altogether.
 You should therefore regularly check to ensure that all external links point to trusted and reliable sources.

 Finally, it seems reasonable to assert that Google likely has some other measures in place to manage / minimise the effects of certain types of links.
 For example, it’s possible that Google may even block or reduce the search engine ranking effect of backlinks that are not semantically related to the site in question.